 The Company maintains a 401(k) Savings Plan ("401k Plan") which covers eligible Team Members who have satisfied the service requirements and reached 21 years of age.
 The 401k Plan, which qualifies under Section 401(k) of the Internal Revenue Code, allows Team Members to defer specified percentages of their compensation on a pretax basis.
 The Company may make matching contributions in an amount determined by the board of directors.
 In addition, the Company may contribute each period, at its discretion, an additional amount from profits.
-In 2019, the board of directors authorized an increase to employer matching contributions equal to 100% of the first 3% of compensation and 50% on the next 2% of compensation.
+Employer matching contributions equal to 100% of the first 3% of compensation and 50% on the next 2% of compensation.
 The Company matches contributions when the employee contribution is made, and the employer matching contributions are not subject to a vesting schedule.
-Prior to 2019, the Company matched employee contributions equal to 50% of the first 4% of compensation that was deferred by the participant consistent with the Company's vesting schedule.
-The Company recognized matching contribution expense of \$2.5 million in 2020, \$3.0 million in 2019, and \$0.9 million in 2018.
+The Company recognized matching contribution expense of \$2.8 million in 2021, \$2.5 million in 2020, and \$3.0 million in 2019.